-PI: Richard Schulz, Gerontology, UCSUR Funder: Health Resources and Services Administration

-The Geriatric Education Center of Pennsylvania (GEC/PA) is a consortium of The University of Pittsburgh, Penn State University, and Temple University.
+PI: Richard Schulz, Gerontology, UCSUR Funder: Health Resources and Services Administration Period: 09/96-06/07 The Geriatric Education Center of Pennsylvania (GEC/PA) is a consortium of The University of Pittsburgh, Penn State University, and Temple University.
 The mission of the GEC/PA is to provide various educational programs to healthcare professionals in the areas of elder care issues.

-Mental Health Intervention Research Center for the Study of Late-Life Mood Disorders
+Intervention Research Center for the Study of Late-Life Mood Disorders

-Pls: Richard Schulz, Gerontology, UCSUR Lynn Martire, Gerontology, UCSUR Charles Reynolds, Psychiatry Funder: National Institute of Mental Health Period: 03/00-02/05 Major research mission is to describe pathways and to characterize variation in outcomes for geriatric depression such as wellness, recurrence of depression, suicide, and placement in long-term care.
+Pls: Richard Schulz, Gerontology, UCSUR Lynn Martire, Gerontology, UCSUR Charles F. Reynolds III, Psychiatry Funder: National Institute of Mental Health Period: 03/00-02/05 The Health and Behavior Cores of the IRC/LLMD focus on the social, psychological, and behavioral factors relevant to understanding the interactive nature of physical illness and depression.